Marlo Stanfield: Season 5

 Omar is ultimately killed by Kenard.
 Omar's possessions include a list of Stanfield personnel, which is passed to Freamon and allows him to make the connection between Marlo and Cheese.

 Eventually, Leander Sydnor breaks the clock code, and the police are able to follow Chris to a major resupply from the Greeks using the evidence from their illegal wiretap.
 Monk is arrested with large quantities of drugs, and Marlo, Partlow, and Cheese are arrested for conspiracy to supply narcotics.
 Chris also has a murder warrant for Devar Manigault.

 Marlo believes that Michael Lee may be the source of information listed in the arrest warrants, as Manigault was Michael's stepfather.
 Marlo orders Snoop to kill Michael, but Michael realizes he is being set up and kills Snoop first.
 Marlo is enraged when he learns that Omar had been assaulting his street reputation and insists that when released he will re-establish his name.

 Levy senses that the timing of the arrests was too soon after the initial arrest of Monk and surmises that the police used illegal surveillance.
 Sensing the state's reluctance to take the compromised evidence to court, Levy negotiates a deal for Marlo: Marlo will go free with his charges suspended on the state docket but will face prosecution if he returns to drug distribution.
 Chris will face life without the possibility of parole and will have to plead guilty to all of the vacant house murders.
 Monk faces a lengthy sentence on a plea bargain with no possibility of bail.
 Cheese is also facing a long sentence but is granted bail, so Marlo charges him to kill Michael.

 Marlo holds a meeting with two Co-Op members (including Fat-Face Rick and Slim Charles) from the prison and offers to sell them the connection to the Greeks for 10 million dollars, claiming that he plans to become a businessman.
 The Co-Op raises the funds, but Slim Charles murders Cheese in revenge for Cheese's betrayal of Proposition Joe before he can carry out Marlo's order.
 Fat-Face Rick and Slim Charles assume control of the connection.

 After Marlo's release, Levy introduces him to property developers and other prominent Baltimore businessmen at an evening event.
 However, Marlo quietly slips out of the event and approaches two young corner boys – who are talking about Omar and mythologizing his death – and provokes a fight by asking, "Do you know who I am?", the answer evidently being that they don't.
-One of the boys is armed with a gun and the other with a knife, but Marlo manages to drive them off.
-Marlo's arm is cut in the scuffle, and he is left standing alone on the corner, looking at the streets that he once ruled.
+One of the boys is armed with a gun and the other with a knife, but Marlo manages to disarm them and win the fight, causing the boys to run away.
+Marlo's arm is cut in the scuffle.
+He is finally left standing alone on the corner, looking at the streets that he once ruled.